alokbind07/Metro-App/README.md

 Compile and run the code.

-Follow the on-screen instructions to choose an action from the menu.
+1.Follow the on-screen instructions to choose an action from the menu.

-Enter the required inputs based on the chosen action.
+2.Enter the required inputs based on the chosen action.

-View the results and continue exploring the metro map functionality.
+3.View the results and continue exploring the metro map functionality.

-Feel free to modify and enhance the code according to your requirements.
+4.Feel free to modify and enhance the code according to your requirements.